For the past couple of years, I’ve been waiting patiently to film the perfect swarm collection.

 Ask the caller to text a photo and their address and postcode then calmly assemble your equipment: box, cloth or sheet, straps, brush and anything else your conversation with the caller suggests you might need.
 Swarm collectors

 If you’ve passed your basic assessment and want to be added to the BBKA’s swarm collection list, please email firstname.lastname@example.org

 The table cloth (or sheet) is to make it easier to see the bees on the ground.
 It can also be used to wrap the box when the collection has been completed and secured with straps.
 I usually arrange the straps in a cross shape on the ground before spreading out the sheet on top of that.

-On this occasion, Lisa brushed the bees from the tree into the box.
+On this occasion, Lisa brushed the bees from the tree into a cardboard box.
 During the collection process, bees will invariably be disturbed and many of them will be in the air again.
 It’s important to ensure these flying bees have the opportunity to rejoin the others and provided the queen is in the box, the flying bees will soon find their way in there too.

 This time though, Lisa decided not to upturn the box and instead, closed the flaps and partially covered the box with the table cloth.
 Very soon, all the flying bees and those still in the tree found their way into the box suggesting the queen was present.

 If you’re collecting the swarm directly into a nuc.
 Remove the frames to make more space.
 Once the bees are safely in the box, the frames may be gently replaced.
 If you put the frames in carefully, they will initially rest on the mound of bees at the bottom of the box.
 Gradually, the bees will crawl up onto the frames which will settle into position.
 Lightly spaying the swarm with water will help the bees settle.